-There are things you can do if your drug is not covered in the way you'd like it to be covered Section 5.1 taki ing, that is not on our formulary or is on our formulary with restrictions.
-For example: ☐ The drug might not be covered at all.
-Or maybe a generic version of the drug is covered but the brand name version you want to take is not covered. □ The drug is covered, but there are extra rules or restrictions on coverage for that drug, as explained in Section 4, the drug is covered, but it is in a cost sharing tier that makes your cost sharing more expensive than you think it should be. □ There are things you can do if your drug is not covered in the way that you'd like it to be covered.
-If your drug is not on the Drug List or if your drug is restricted, go to Section 5.2 to learn what you can do. □ If your drug is in a cost-sharing tier that makes your cost more expensive than you think it should be, go to Section
+Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered

+There are situations where there is a prescription drug you are taking, or one that you and your provider think you should be taking, that is not on our formulary or is on our formulary with restrictions.
+For example:

+- □ The drug might not be covered at all.
+Or maybe a generic version of the drug is covered but the brand name version you want to take is not covered. - The drug is covered, but there are extra rules or restrictions on coverage for that drug as explained in Section 4.

+The drug is covered, but it is in a cost-sharing tier that makes your cost sharing more expensive than you think it should be.

+□ There are things you can do if your drug is not covered in the way that you'd like it to be covered.

+□ If your drug is not on the Drug List or if your drug is restricted, go to Section 5.2 to learn what you can do.

+□ If your drug is in a cost-sharing tier that makes your cost more expensive than you think it should be, go to Section 5.3 to learn what you can do.

+Chapter 5.
+Using the plan's coverage for Part D prescription drugs

 Section 5.2 What can you do if your drug is not on the Drug List or if the drug is restricted in some way?

-If your drug is not on the Drug List or is restricted, here are options: ☐ You may be able to get a temporary supply of the drug. ☐ You can change to another drug. ☐ You can request an exception and ask the plan to cover the drug or remove restrictions from the drug.
-You may be able to get a temporary supply Under certain circumstances, the plan must provide a temporary supply of a drug that you are already taking.
+If your drug is not on the Drug List or is restricted, here are options:

+- $\Box$ You may be able to get a temporary supply of the drug. - $\Box$ You can change to another drug. - □You can request an exception and ask the plan to cover the drug or remove restrictions from the drug.

+You may be able to get a temporary supply

+Under certain circumstances, the plan must provide a temporary supply of a drug that you are already taking.
 This temporary supply gives you time to talk with your provider about the change.

-To be eligible for a temporary supply, the drug you have been taking must no longer be on the plan's Drug List OR is now restricted in some way. □ If you are a new member we will cover a temporary supply of your drug during the first 90 days of your membership in the If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. ☐ This temporary supply will be for a maximum of a 30-day supply.
+To be eligible for a temporary supply, the drug you have been taking must no longer be on the plan's Drug List OR is now restricted in some way.

+- □ If you are a new member we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - □ If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of a 30-day supply.
 If you prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of a 30-day supply of medication.
 The prescription must be filled at a network pharmacy.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) ☐ For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away:
+(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - □ For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away: